-Sonoma Water and the Army Corps are moving ahead with Phases 4-6 of the habitat enhancement project, which make up the last three of the six miles required by the Russian River Biological Opinion.
+Sonoma Water and the Army Corps are moving ahead with Phases IV - VI of the habitat enhancement project, which make up the last three of the six miles required by the Russian River Biological requirements.
+These refinements were included in the 60% design submittal, delivered on August 30th, which includes engineering drawings, cost estimates, hydraulic modeling files and results, and design reports.

+Opinion.
 Sonoma Water is meeting with participating property owners to obtain comments, answer questions, address concerns, and explain the process.
-Concurrently, Sonoma Water and the Army Corps worked with the engineering design consultants to refine the designs to address property owner concerns, and adhere to Army Corps' design requirements.
-These refinements were included in the 60% design submittal, delivered on August 30th, which includes engineering drawings, costs estimates and design report.
-The Army Corps and Sonoma Water will review the 60% submittal, and solicit comments from permitting agencies and property owners.
-The Corps will also conduct a value engineering workshop in October.
+Concurrently, Sonoma Water and the Army Corps worked with the engineering design consultants to refine the designs to address property owner concerns, and adhere to Army Corps' design

+The Army Corps and Sonoma Water held a 60% design review meeting on September 23rd that included members of the Corps' review team, Sonoma Water staff, and staff from the California Department of Fish and Wildlife, North Coast Regional Water Quality Control Board (Water Board), and the National Marine Fisheries Service (NMFS).
+Prior to this, Sonoma Water and the Army Corps led staff from NMFS and the Water Board on a field tour of the future project sites.
+Sonoma Water is also updating property owners and confirming their comments and questions have been addressed.
+The Corps will conduct a value engineering workshop on October 8-9.
 Construction will be funded and implemented by the Army Corps.
 Sonoma Water is the non-federal sponsor for the project and will contribute a 35% cost share.
-The Army Corps plans to Construct Phase 4 in 2021, Phase 5 in 2022, and Phase 6 in 2023.
+The Army Corps plans to Construct Phase IV in 2021, Phase V in 2022, and Phase VI in 2023.